-However, in the event the Store First investments remain in the SIPP only because Mr S has decided not to transfer them to the freeholder, Mr S should be aware that he will be liable for all future costs associated with the investment such as the ongoing SIPP fees, business rates, ground rent and any other charges.
-He should also be aware it's unlikely he will be able to make a further complaint about these costs.
+In the event the Store First investments remain in the SIPP, as Options is unable to purchase them and Mrs S decides not to transfer them to the freeholder, Mrs S should be aware that she will be liable for all future costs associated with the investment such as the business rates, ground rent and any other charges.
+She should also be aware it's unlikely she will be able to make a further complaint about these costs.
+However, I note that Options confirmed, in response to my provisional decision, that it will charge no further fees to Mrs S's SIPP account.